Benlagra/ExData_Plotting1/README.md

 Different solutions, some with a relative gain of time, have been proposed in the forum [here](https://class.coursera.org/exdata-002/forum/thread?thread_id=19).
 Some are the same as mine, although I didn't copy them.

-Once the reduced data set is read, the Date and Time columns are merged in a single column in `POSIXlt` format.
-Finally, I subset the reduced data set to the needs of each plot and bind it column-wise the merged Date and Time column .
+Once the reduced data set is read, the Date and Time columns are merged in a single column names `datetime` in `POSIXlt` format.
+Finally, I subset the reduced data set to the needs of each plot and bind it column-wise with `datetime`.
 E.g.: in plot 2, I only need the data on the time evolution of the Global Active Power, so I re-asign the original data.frame `data` to include only the datetime column and the column `data$Global_active_power = data[,3]`.